 A. Department managers are responsible for establishing, maintaining, and supporting a system of internal controls, as well as discouraging circumvention of University internal controls and policies.

-1. Adequate supervision is necessary to ensure that internal controls are operating as intended, and to ensure the reliability of accounting and operational controls by pointing out errors, omissions, exceptions, and inconsistencies in procedures.
+1. Adequate supervision and ongoing monitoring is necessary to ensure that internal controls are operating as intended, and to ensure the reliability of accounting and operational controls by pointing out errors, omissions, exceptions, and inconsistencies in procedures.